Editor in Chief, FTChinese.com

 Managing Editor, South China Morning Post

-Brian Rhoads has worked for more than 24 years as a journalist in China and the United States.
-He joined the South China Morning in September 2012 and has served as Managing Editor at the Hong Kong-based newspaper for the past three years.
+Brian Rhoads has worked for more than 25 years as a journalist in China and the United States.
+He joined the South China Morning in September 2012 and has served as Managing Editor at the Hong Kong-based newspaper for more than four years.
 Before that, he worked for 16 years at Reuters, leading news coverage across Greater China for much of his tenure with the international news agency.
-He held senior management positions in Asia and the United States, serving as Managing Editor for the Americas in New York from 2008 to 2010 before moving to Hong Kong as Managing Editor for Asia.
+He served as Reuters Managing Editor for the Americas in New York from 2008 to 2010 before moving to Hong Kong as Managing Editor for Asia.

 Brian reported for Reuters from China from 2000 to 2008.
 As bureau chief in Beijing, he covered the Chinese leadership transition from Jiang Zemin to Hu Jintao,China’s growing economic and diplomatic clout, the North Korean nuclear crisis and the Beijing Olympic Games.
 He garnered two interviews for Reuters with Premier Wen Jiabao – in 2004 and 2006.
 Brian was Reuters Shanghai bureau chief from 2000 to 2001, leading the team reporting on China’s developing financial markets.